-- Assessed with performance-based tasks and assignments, rather than written exams. - Clear progression onto Level 3 study for students who want to explore performing arts further. - Differentiated grading across both Level 1 and Level 2, with equivalency to the new GCSE grades.
+- Assessed with performance-based tasks and assignments, rather than written exams, however they will be super vised in medium control settings, they are unable to copy work or share their work with others and it all has to be completed under supervision in school. - Clear progression onto Level 3 study for students who want to explore performing arts further. - Differentiated grading across both Level 1 and Level 2, with equivalency to the new GCSE grades.